-The European High-Performance Computing Joint Undertaking (EuroHPC JU) was established to radically develop existing European HPC infrastructure, so that it could provide European researchers with computing power comparable to the ones available in USA, China and Japan.
-EuroHPC unites 32 countries as well as private members with the aim to buy and deploy two exascale supercomputers that will be on the TOP5 list of the world's fastest computers.
+The European High-Performance Computing Joint Undertaking (EuroHPC JU) was established to radically develop the existing European HPC infrastructure, so that it could provide European researchers with computing power comparable to the ones available in USA, China and Japan.
+EuroHPC unites 33 countries, from 2018 including Poland, as well as private members.
+The joint aim is to buy and deploy two exascale supercomputers (EFlops = 10 floating points per second) that will be on the TOP5 list of the world's fastest computers.